CartoDB/carto-vl/docs/guides/02-the-basics-of-syntax.md

 **JavaScript API**

-This flavor uses a *JavaScript object* as a parameter of the *carto.Viz* object.
-It is more verbose but allows to use directly JavaScript elements (variables, functions) to describe your visualization.
-All the expressions are grouped by the namespace *carto.expressions*.
+This way uses a *JavaScript object* as a parameter of the *carto.Viz* object.
+It is more verbose but allows to use directly JavaScript elements (like variables or functions) to describe your visualization.
+All the expressions are grouped by the namespace *[carto.expressions](https://carto.com/developers/carto-vl/reference/#cartoexpressions)*.
 It is recommended to use a shortcut alias for the namespace.

 ```js
 const s = carto.expressions;